MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 ### Website URL

 Specify the root of the website that you'd like to crawl.
-The enterprise websites connector will use this URL as the starting point and follow all the links from this URL for its crawl.
+The Enterprise Websites Microsoft Graph connector uses this URL as the starting point and follow all the links from this URL for its crawl.

 > [!NOTE]
 > You can index up to 50 different site URLs in a single connection.
 In the URLs field, enter the site URLs separated by commas (,).
 For example, `https://www.contoso.com,https://www.contosoelectronics.com`.

 ### Use sitemap for crawling

-When selected the connector will only crawl the URLs listed in the sitemap.
+When selected the connector only crawls the URLs listed in the sitemap.
 This also allows you to configure incremental crawling during a later step.
-If not selected or no site map is found, the connector will do a deep crawl of all the links found on the root URL of the site.
+If not selected or no site map is found, the connector does a deep crawl of all the links found on the root URL of the site.

 ### Dynamic site configuration